poyea/grimoire/coding/binary-search.typ

 *Key insight:* At least one half is always sorted - exploit this to determine search direction.

 *Branch prediction:* Pattern depends on rotation point.
-CPU branch predictor achieves $#sym.tilde.op$ 85-90% accuracy after warmup.
+CPU branch predictor achieves $#sym.tilde.op$85-90% accuracy after warmup.
 Use `__builtin_expect()` if rotation point is known to be left/right biased.

 *SIMD alternative:* For small arrays (n < 32) with high query rate, consider linear SIMD scan with `_mm256_cmpeq_epi32()` - avoids branch mispredicts entirely.